wbbradley/ace/README.md

 }
 ```

-The syntax loosely resembles C or Python (with braces.)
+The syntax resembles C or Python (with braces.)
 The type system is
 based on System F with extensions for Type Classes, newtypes and pattern
 matching.
-There is no macro system but there is a relatively rich syntax
+There is no macro system but there is a rich syntax
 available via reader macros within the parser.

 ### Semantics